Flowers and Bees: A Beautiful relationship in jeopardy

 This is where our farm and research collaborations come in.

-To provide artisan honey and beeswax products, and also heirloom, unique, and rare cut flowers that are grown sustainably on our family farm to flower enthusiasts in Iowa and Nebraska.
-We aim to care for our flowers and bees in a sustainable manner and contribute 10% of the honey bee product proceeds to support honey bee health research at Creighton University.
+To provide artisan honey and beeswax products, and also cut and dry flowers that are grown sustainably on our family farm to flower enthusiasts in Iowa and Nebraska.
+We aim to care for our flowers and bees in a sustainable manner and contribute at least 10% of the honey bee product proceeds to support honey bee health research at Creighton University.